ianedwards-jpg/Classwork/5-7-20/07-ORM-To-Sequelize/README.md

 * INSTRUCTIONS:

   1) Create a new local MYSQL database called 'todolist', but don't create any tables.
+DONE

   2) Delete any references to the orm.js file inside the `api-routes.js` file.
+DONE

   3) Delete the config folder.
+DONE

   4) While inside the activity folder, run npm install in terminal.
+DONE

   5) In terminal, type in the following command: "sequelize init:models & sequelize init:config".
 If this produces an error, then you may not have the sequelize and the sequelize-cli installed globally.
 Fix this by running `npm install -g sequelize sequelize-cli` in your terminal and trying again.
+DONE

+    ***Open Git Bash in project directory and run these commands seperatly (remove "&" and run two commands seperatly)

   6) Step 5 should have created a config and a models folder for us.
 Navigate to the config folder, open `config.json`, and modify the development object's "database","username" and "password" values to match your MYSQL database on your machine.
 Include the database port number, if not using the default.